 A serious collector evaluates the merit of an antique timepiece based on three factors: (1) the quality of the movement; (2) the condition and appearance of the dial (there should be no hairline cracks or chips); and (3) the condition and appearance of the case (it should look like new, with engraving still crisp and surfaces unblemished).
 Depending on the intended purpose of a watch when it was built, the movement might be simple or complex; the dial, elaborate or plain; and the case, embellished or basic.

-When considering a new acquisition, Craig Duling evaluates it with respect to these three categories, keeping in mind that a watch could still prove worthwhile even if it did not rate highly in each aspect.
+When considering a new acquisition, Paul Duling evaluates it with respect to these three categories, keeping in mind that a watch could still prove worthwhile even if it did not rate highly in each aspect.
 For example, consider the Nashua.
 Although its case is somewhat worn, the movement and dial are impeccable.
 Furthermore, all of its components are original, dating back to the 1860’s.
 Only four watches of this type are known to exist in the world.
 Because of its extreme rarity, and the outstanding condition of movement and dial, the Nashua was a superb procurement.

 *Infrequently, a watch from this collection may be available for sale, although it will not be listed here.
-Inquiries about a particular item may be made to Craig Duling via email, outside of this web site.
+Inquiries about a particular item may be made to Paul Duling via email, outside of this web site.

 Horology is defined as the art or science of measuring time.
 In current usage, however, the term horology refers mainly to the study of mechanical time-keeping instruments; while the broader term, chronometry, encompasses the study of mechanical as well as electronic devices for measuring time.